Easy Italian pasta salad incorporates cheesy tortellini and bow-tie pasta mixed with sundried tomatoes, pesto, and olive oil.

 My husband and I both graduated from Delta State University – a small university right in the middle of the Mississippi Delta.
 We actually first laid eyes on each other in the campus fitness center.
 I chose Delta State because it was small and not too far from home.
 My husband chose it because it was far from home and he hoped no one there would know him.
 After a not-so-successful freshman year at one of the larger state universities, he needed a fresh start with minimal distractions.

 A few years after graduation, my mom presented me with their cookbook.
-Of course, they couldn’t publish a cook book of their recipes without including that infamous pasta salad.
+Of course, they couldn’t publish a cook book of their recipes without including that infamous Italian pasta salad recipe.
 Once the weather heats up, I make it at least once a season.
 It’s perfect for pot luck suppers, picnics, baby showers, etc.

 This post was originally published on Jul 22, 2010.
 This is an updated version.